appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

 * URL: This is the base URL, input the URL
 * Key & Value: This is the content type section that includes the file format types like XML, JSON.
   Input the value from the drop down list of content type field.
-* Authorization: Select OAuth 2.0 from the drop down list.
+* Authorization: Select Basic Auth from the drop down list.
 * User Name: Enter the user name
-* Password: Enter the password
+* Password: This is non- mandatory fields.
+Some apps only use api key as username and no password is required.

-6. Click Save button.
-7. The Rest based cloud credentials for Basic Authentication is saved successfully.
+Click Save button.
+The Reset based `Cloud Credentials` for `Basic Authentication` is saved successfully.